 So what makes this FECO so special?
 The simple answer is everything.
 The closest cousin to FECO is distillate cannabis oil- the unicorn of concentrates.
 Distillate is processed in a way very similar to FECO, using grain alcohol, or isopropyl alcohol.
 It is then stripped to mostly THC and cleaned up to exclude all plant material and fats.
 In fact, Distillate is basically FECO that grew up to be pretty but lost a few cannabinoid friends along the way.

-Rick Simpson used White Widow strain to make his oil that became RSO.
+Rick Simpson used White Widow strain to make RSO.
 He recommends that Indica strains are used.
 This is because Indica strains are known for allowing the user sound sleep and to feel more relaxed than Sativa strains which are known to be energetic and uplifting.
 Simpson believes that sleep is an important part of the protocol.
 Some people, however, choose strains that are better equipped to treat their condition.
 For this reason, we refer to this kind of cannabis oil as FECO.

 Rick Simpson recommends that the oil hit at least 70% THC to cause apoptosis.
 The remaining 30% of the oil is for other cannabinoids found in the plant.
 This is why it is defined as Full Extract Cannabis Oil.
 It is cooked at a low enough temperature to enable most, if not all, of the cannabinoids to stay in the oil while purging out the solvent and decarboxylating the cannabinoids.
 This is truly brilliant in concept because it allows the “entourage effect” to occur.
 The term “entourage effect” was only first used in 1998, as all of the endocannabinoid receptors were being discovered.
 In fact, nobody even knew about the endocannabinoid system until 1988, essentially enabling us to see the next penicillin being born.